United States International Trade Commission.

-Staff report.
-A staff report containing information concerning the subject matter of the review will be placed in the nonpublic record on June 2, 2008, and made available to persons on the Administrative Protective Order service list for this review.
-A public version will be issued thereafter, pursuant to section 207.62(d)(4) of the Commission's rules.
+The prehearing staff report in the final phase of this investigation will be placed in the nonpublic record on January 23, 2003, and a public version will be issued thereafter, pursuant to section 207.22 of the Commission's rules.

 By order of the Commission.

 Marilyn R. Abbott,

 Secretary to the Commission.

 1. For purposes of this investigation, the Department of Commerce has defined the subject merchandise as “silicon metal, which generally contains at least 96.00 percent but less than 99.99 percent silicon by weight.
 The merchandise covered by this investigation also includes silicon metal from Russia containing between 89.00 and 96.00 percent silicon by weight, but containing more aluminum than the silicon metal which contains at least 96.00 percent but less than 99.99 percent silicon by weight.”Back to Citation